 - In early November, Central Coast Weavers hosts its annual Weaving Show and Sale.

-- In mid November, there is a weekend retreat, typically held at Camp Ocean Pines in Cambria.
+- In mid November, there has been a weekend retreat, typically held at Camp Ocean Pines in Cambria.
+This activity was cancelled for 2022.

 - The December Guild meeting is a usually a holiday party, with a potluck, a craft project and a small-present game.

-- In late July, the guild participates in the San Luis Obispo County Fair in Paso Robles.
-There is usually a booth to show various aspects of textile production.
-We doing live demonstrations at the Fair, so that we can talk to the public more directly.
+- In late July, the guild participates in the California Mid-State Fair in Paso Robles.
+There are displays showing various aspects of textile production and we do live demonstrations.